H-Roya/8-bit-cpu/README.md

 # 8-bit-cpu
-My 8-bit CPU implementation in Verilog for FPGA
+An 8-bit CPU implementation in Verilog for FPGA boards.
+The board I am using is Cyclone V SoC.